JessAntunes/JessAntunes/README.md

 ## Hi, I’m Jessica

-I am a full-stack software engineer bootcamp student and freelance artist with an educational background in Art and Visual Technology and Information Systems Security.
+I am a full-stack software engineer bootcamp graduate and freelance artist with an educational background in Art and Visual Technology and Information Systems Security.